British Society of Cinematographers Award for Best Cinematography in a Television Drama

 The British Society of Cinematographers Award for Best Cinematography in a Television Drama is an award given annually by the British Society of Cinematographers (BSC).
-It was first given in 2011, with a set of nominees being presented ever since.
+It was first given in 2011, with a set of nominees (usually between four and five) being presented ever since.

-British cinematographer Gavin Finney is the only person to receive the award more than once, with two wins (2013 and 2015).
+British cinematographer Gavin Finney is the only person to receive the award more than once, with two wins: in 2013 for The Fear, and in 2015 for Wolf Hall.

+In 2024, the category was split into two according to the program's country of origin and television distribution format: UK Terrestrial and International/Streaming.